tarekgh/opentelemetry-dotnet/example3/readme.md

     shape.
 I'm still hesitant to eliminate the 'new' option if we did this as well because we'd lose extensibility to derive from a metric and we'd lose the nice one-liner construction options for users that don't care about defining their instrumentation library name.
 For 3rd party libraries the name is probably useful but for an app developer putting metrics directly into an app they fully control it probably has little value.
+A nice middle ground is having a public constructor on the base type MeterInstrument while making all the concrete types have non-public constructors.
+This leaves an option for extensibility while exactly matching OT for the well-known instrument types.
+If we decide extensibility doesn't matter then we can make the base type constructor protected instead.

 ## Should we pre-define dimension names when instruments are first created?